- Entertainment and Media»

 Reuniting in the 90s...

-You can't keep a good band down forever, and after several years of inactivity Accept reunited with Dirkschneider (who somehow managed to keep his solo project, U.D.O., going along with his Accept duties!) and the reconstituted band released a string of new albums - 1993's excellent Objection Overruled, 1994's Death Row, and 1996's Predator - that flew under the radar in the U.S. but were highly successful in Europe.
+You can't keep a good band down forever, and after several years of inactivity Accept reunited with Dirkschneider (who somehow managed to keep his solo career going alongside his Accept activities!) and the reconstituted band released a string of new albums - 1993's excellent Objection Overruled, 1994's Death Row, and 1996's Predator - that flew under the radar in the U.S. but were highly successful in Europe.
 A 2-CD live album entitled The Final Chapter capped off this phase of the band in 1998 and Accept parted ways a second time.
 Dirkschneider resumed his solo career and Hoffman went on to work with Sebastian Bach of Skid Row.

 "Protectors of Terror" (1993)